Jumio/mobile-sdk-ios/docs/integration_bam-checkout.md

 ### Transaction identifiers
 Specify your reporting criteria to identify each scan attempt in your reports (max.
 100 characters).

-Note: This is not used for offline scanning.
+__Note:__  This is not used for offline scanning.
 ```
 config.merchantReportingCriteria = @"YOURREPORTINGCRITERIA";

 ```

 ### Offline scanning
-In your Jumio merchant backend on the "Settings" page under "API credentials" you can find your Offline token.
+In your Jumio Customer Portal on the "Settings" page under "API credentials" you can find your Offline token.
 ```
 config.offlineToken = @"YOUROFFLINETOKEN";
 ```